Guide to the Collection

 On microfilm, P-347

 Papers relating to the Wendell family of Boston, in particular Jacob Wendell (1691-1761), a prominent Boston merchant, and to the firm of Jacob, John, and Jacob Wendell.
-Consists of business correspondence, accounts, and receipts; papers relating to his role as a member of the Massachusetts commissioners to treat with the Six Nations Indians at Albany, N.Y.
-(1744-45); and the development of Pittsfield, Mass., including manuscript plans for lands there.
+Consists of business correspondence, accounts, and receipts; papers relating to his role as a member of the Massachusetts commissioners to treat with the Haudenosaunee (Six Nations) at Albany, N.Y.
+(1744-1745); and the development of Pittsfield, Mass., including manuscript plans for lands there.
 Also included are letters of James Noyes, founder of Yale, most written to his son Joseph; and Federalist documents related to John Quincy Adams' attack of the Hartford Convention leaders during his 1828 re-election campaign.
 Some items are also stored in the oversize box.

 Most items are individually described in the MHS manuscript catalog.
 All items appear on the Quincy, Wendell, Holmes, Upham microfilm (P-347).
 Most are filed as part of the large chronological sequence of papers, reels 20-45, however a few items appear on reel 12, Wendell family papers, 1716-1815.
 Consult the index in the published guide to the microfilm edition for specific reel numbers.